amaumene/gostremiofr/README.md

 ## Acknowledgments

 - Stremio team for the addon protocol
-- YGG and EZTV communities
+- YGG community for French content
 - AllDebrid for their service
 - TMDB for movie/series metadata